carriegnp/liftoff-assignments/P2-Project_Outline/README.md

 I want to further practise my HTML and CSS, learn JavaScript and make a nice website that can be fuctional in the business world.

 ### Project Tracker
-Will set up the Trello Board later.
+Will set up the GitHub Project.